 Hundred women between the age of 40 and 70 participated in the study who presented themselves with knee joint pain or knee joint discomfort.
 Osteoarthritis was diagnozed by x-ray and quantified using the Kellgren-Lawrence grading system.
-Only subjects with a Kellgren-Lawrence score of I-III (excluding severe osteoarthritis), who had not used nutraceuticals or analgesics within the last 6 months were included.
-Patients were randomly assigned to receive 8g of Peptan (n=50) or 8g of Placebo (n=50) per day for a duration of 6 months.
+Only subjects with a Kellgren-Lawrence score of 0-III (excluding severe osteoarthritis), who had not used nutraceuticals or analgesics within the last 6 months were included.
+Patients were randomly assigned to receive 8g of Peptan® (n=50) or 8g of Placebo (n=50) per day for a duration of 6 months.
 Joint pain and function were assessed before (baseline), 3 months after and 6 months after the start of the treatment.
-For this assessment, two well-established and widely-utilized scoring systems based on standardized questionnaires were used, the WOMAC score [10] assessing joint pain and function, and the Lysholm score [11] with an emphasis on function of the knee.
+For this assessment, two well-established and widely-utilized scoring systems based on standardized questionnaires were used, the WOMAC score [10] with an emphasis on joint pain, and the Lysholm score [11] with an emphasis on joint function.